az-digital/az_quickstart/ACCESSIBILITY-EXECUTIVE-EMAIL-DRAFT.md

 This gives the team a clearer way to prioritize the work by user impact and release risk.

+The recommended approach is intentionally well targeted.
+Rather than spreading effort evenly across every finding, the first wave should focus on changes that create immediate and noticeable improvement in common user journeys.

 For Friday, the most important remaining decisions are:

 1. What verification standard should apply before implementation begins.